umershah212/jenkins-test/README.md

-# express-template
+# Jenkins Test
-This repo contains the starting template for the expressjs project in written in TypeScript
+This repo contains the jenkins test with docker and CI/CD pipeline